 Lined with canals, Amsterdam is the Netherlands famous capital that is a treasure box of entertainment.
 With numerous museums, you can explore the world of art through iconic painters like Van Gogh and Rembrandt.
 The cafes are another hotpot in Amsterdam, and they are often called gezellig by locals.

 This word translates as “cozy” and the embodiment of cafes, where people can go to connect with friends and have a good time.
 The city is also dominated by boats and bicycles.
-Out on the canals you can cruise over the water on a boat, but when you’re back on dry land, a bicycle is the way to go.
+Out on the canals, you can cruise over the water on a boat, and when you’re back on dry land, a bicycle is the way to go.

 Culture and Language

-But as time went on, the Netherlands began to struggle with advancing as more people wanted to claim the land.
+As time went on, the Netherlands began to struggle with advancing as more people wanted to claim the land.
 The Eighty Year War happened from 1568-1648 and was a fight between Spain and the Netherlands.
-But a silver lining of the war was that it made provinces very important centers for trade.
+A silver lining of the war was that it made provinces very important centers for trade.
 This helped the Golden Age of the Netherlands bloom.

-Since the Netherlands famous history, it has only grown from there and now the country has become a world leader of sustainable energy and eco-friendly agriculture practices.
+Since the Netherlands ‘ famous history, it has only grown from there, and now the country has become a world leader in sustainable energy and eco-friendly agriculture practices.
 Now, the Netherlands is extremely prosperous and is often ranked within the top ten happiest countries in the world.

-But the people have worked hard for their happiness and instead of respect being earned by the number of years you’ve lived, the culture values those who work hard to achieve their goals and the various skills or techniques you’ve accumulated on the way.
-The Dutch are very open, and they simply like to be direct or straightforward, which can sometimes rub others the wrong way.
-But the locals aren’t trying to drive people off and instead, they just like to practice wholehearted honesty.
+The people have worked hard for their happiness, and instead of respect being earned by the number of years you’ve lived, the culture values those who work hard to achieve their goals and the various skills or techniques you’ve accumulated on the way.
+The Dutch are open, and they simply like to be direct or straightforward, which can sometimes rub others the wrong way.
+But the locals aren’t trying to drive people off, and instead, they just like to practice wholehearted honesty.

-But travel isn’t always fun and in order to be a responsible guest in any country, you need to research the legal requirements for entering new borders.
+Travel isn’t always fun, and to be a responsible guest in any country; you need to research the legal requirements for entering new borders.
 The Netherlands is a country that is part of the Schengen Area, which means that travelers must meet the requirement of the Schengen Agreement.
-For US citizens, this means that it is not necessary to obtain a tourist visa prior to travel, if you are not staying for more than 90 days in the Netherlands.
+For US citizens, this means that it is not necessary to obtain a tourist visa prior to travel if you are not staying for more than 90 days in the Netherlands.